Congo reports new Ebola case linked to previous outbreak

 “We call on the population to calm down and to respect hygienic measures,” the ministry’s statement added.

-Congo has experienced 14 recorded Ebola outbreaks since the virus was first discovered in the conflict-ridden country in 1976.
-The last outbreak from April to July took place in another region in the Equateur Province, killing five people.
+Congo has recorded 14 Ebola outbreaks since the virus was discovered in the conflict-ridden country in 1976.
+The last outbreak from April to July took place in another region in Equateur province, killing five people.

-Ebola is transmitted by coming into contact with the bodily fluids of an infected person or contaminated materials.
-However, the early symptoms of fever and muscle aches resembles other common diseases like malaria.
+Ebola is spread by contact with bodily fluids of an infected person or contaminated materials.
+However, the early symptoms of fever and muscle aches resemble those of other common diseases like malaria.
 In addition to vaccinations, there is now effective treatment available that, if received early, can improve chances of survival significantly.

 This latest announcement in Beni comes as the region is under threat from various rebel groups, including the Allied Democratic Forces rebels who have killed more than 2,000 people in over a year, according to various rights groups.